gzuzmark/jesusdeva/src/pages/blog/trpc.md

 So this is a first view of tRPC and the very basics of what you can accomplish a fullstack app with the T3 stack.

 It's important that the T3 stack is awesome to start a project and save time with the initial setup of a fully typed app.

+This is the [github repo](https://github.com/gzuzmark/remotool) of the examples shown above

 <!--